The south of Fukuoka Prefecture includes Kurume and Yanagawa, two old cities that prospered on the banks of the Chikugo River

 Castle town Kurume

-Kurume is a city in the southwest of Fukuoka Prefecture, built on the banks of the Chikugo River.
+Kurume is a city in the south of Fukuoka Prefecture, on the banks of the Chikugo River.
 It is a former castle town surrounded by the Minou Mountain Range.
 There are many notable temples and shrines in Kurume including Suiten-gu Shrine, Bairinji Temple , and the Daihonzan Naritasan Kurume Temple.

 Several Japanese crafts are also local to the area, including Kurume Kasuri and Rantai lacquerware.
 In late April to early May, the city explodes with color as the city's favorite flower, the azalea, blooms across Kurume .